nd7141/iso_bias/README.md

+### Intro
+This code has two main components, (1) finding all isomorphism pairs in graph data set and (2) running classification models.
+Given proper format of graphs, one can find all graph orbits in a data set efficiently (i.e. groups of graphs that are pairwise isomorphic).
+There are two types of classification models, Neural Networks (GIN) and Graph Kernels (WL, Histograms, RW).

+### Citation
+If you found our work useful, please consider citing our work.

+@misc{ivanov2019understanding,
+    title={Understanding Isomorphism Bias in Graph Data Sets}, author={Sergei Ivanov and Sergei Sviridov and Evgeny Burnaev}, year={2019},
+    eprint={1910.12091},
+    archivePrefix={arXiv},
+    primaryClass={cs.LG}
+}

 ### Install nauty
 We use version of nauty 26r11 (as of 12 Aug 2019).
 Full documentation is available here: http://pallini.di.uniroma1.it/.